Brightspace/valence-sdk-python/README.rst

 first ensure you have a working Python development environment:

-* Python 3 (the reference environment uses Python 3.5), or Python 2.7 (via the use of the future library.
+* Python 3 (the reference environment uses Python 3.5), or Python 2.7 (via the use of the future library).

 * The `Requests Python package <http://docs.python-requests.org/en/latest/index.html>`_
   gets included in our :py:mod:`auth <d2lvalence.auth>` module so that you can use a